-Alessandro La Volpe - graduated in Economics and Commerce from the Università Cattolica di Milano, with an MBA from Henley Management College and a professional certification obtained from INSEAD - has been the CEO of IBM Italy since July 2024.
-For the same company, in the past, he was Vice President Worldwide IBM Sustainability Software Sales & SaaS Sales Leader.
-Throughout his career at IBM, he has held increasingly responsible roles in Italy, from sales to hardware business, eventually becoming Vice President of the Cloud & Software division and, subsequently, of the Technology division.
-Since 2018, La Volpe has been a contract professor at MIBE, Department of Economic and Business Sciences at the University of Pavia, where he is currently teaching "Transformative Innovation."
+Alessandro La Volpe, who holds a degree in Economics and Business from the Università Cattolica in Milan, an MBA from Henley Management College, and a professional certification from INSEAD, served as CEO of IBM Italy from July 2024 to March 2026.
+Previously, he served as Vice President of Worldwide IBM Sustainability Software Sales & SaaS Sales Leader for the same company.
+Throughout his career at IBM, he held roles of increasing responsibility in Italy, from sales to the hardware business, eventually becoming Vice President of the Cloud & Software division and, subsequently, of the Technology division.
+Since 2018, La Volpe has been an adjunct professor at the MIBE, Department of Economics and Business at the University of Pavia, where he currently teaches Transformative Innovation.

 IBM Italy is the branch of the American company IBM, the oldest and one of the largest in the world in the IT sector.
 It produces and markets hardware, software for computers, middleware, and IT services, offering infrastructures, hosting services, cloud computing, artificial intelligence, quantum computing, and consulting in the IT and strategic sectors.